Lexpedite/blawx/blawx/README.md

     * Overrides
     * Disjunction
   * Random
-    * Get the reasoner to use #Pred statements properly.
-    * Bring the help files back in to the main site.
     * Create an app that will collect input in an auto-generated interface and run a predefined query
     * Add the ability to save queries to a workspace